ansys/pyansys-dev-guide/doc/source/coding-style/formatting-tools.rst

 Code Style Tools
 ================

-There are plenty of tools for checking code style.
+There are many tools for checking code style.
 This section presents some of the most popular ones in the Python ecosystem.
-A minimum configuration is provided for each one so you can easily include them in your PyAnsys project.
+A minimum configuration is provided for each one so that you can easily include them in your PyAnsys project.

 Most of the tools presented can be configured using :ref:`the
-\`\`pyproject.toml\`\` file`, avoiding dotfiles and thus leading to a much cleaner root project directory.
+\`\`pyproject.toml\`\` file`.
+Avoiding dotfiles leads to a much cleaner root project directory.

 Black
 -----
-`Black`_ is the most popular code formatter in the Python community, as it is being maintained by the Python Software Foundation.
-It allows for a minimum configuration to ensure that Python code format looks almost the same across projects.
+`Black`_ is the most popular code formatter in the Python community because it is maintained by the Python Software Foundation.
+It allows for a minimum configuration to ensure that the Python code format looks almost the same across projects.

-Unlike `PEP 8`_, the default line length imposed by `black`_ is 88 and not 79 characters.
+While `PEP 8`_ imposes a default line length of 79 characters, `black`_ has a default line length of  88 characters.

-The minimum black configuration for a PyAnsys project should look like:
+The minimum `black`_ configuration for a PyAnsys project should look like this:

 .. code-block:: toml